 Providing your child with an appropriate outlet to meet their oral sensory neds is equally important.
 Give them something that they can bite and chew on.
 This is extremely successful since it can be beneficial no matter the reason behind the bite.
 If your child feels the need to bite and they have an appropriate object with them, they are far less likely to bite themselves or others.
 Many therapists use sensory chews as their tool of choice when helping children who bite others or themselves.

-We strongly recommend BitePRO® Bite Resistant Clothing and Arm Guards, to prevent any type of bite related injuries.
+We strongly recommend bite resistant clothing or bite resistant arm guards, to prevent any type of bite related injuries.
 Injuries often received by loving family members and educational professionals working with children with special educational needs.
 Please note human bites can get infected and cause long term injuries and stress.

 Late last year we conducted a survey, which saw one hundred and seventy individuals from nine countries completing the survey, primarily coming from sectors, such as special educational needs, mental health care and nursing.
 The subsequent comprehensive survey report is full of valuable information, which we believe will be of immense help to you too.

 Robert Kaiser, CEO